jadarsie/AzureStack-QuickStart-Templates/101-vm-linux-docker-registry/README.md

 ### Basic Authorization

-User credentials should be stored as secrets in the same Key Vault instance where the PFX certificate is stored.
+User credentials should be stored as secrets in the same local Key Vault instance where the PFX certificate is stored.
 This can be achieved using the web UI or the SDK.

 ```powershell
 Write-Host "Storing secret for sample user: admin"